 Here are our tips to help achieve this in your interactive classroom or training room:

 1. An interactive class room should have easy access for the lecturer/Guest lecturer to connect their own device (BYOD) quickly and get set for presentations via a one-click button from the user interface (which could be a touch panel/button panel).

-2. Interactivity in a classroom requires a teacher/student response system which can be achieved with hardware using infrared (IR), radio-frequency (RF) or can be software based too.
+2. Interactivity in a classroom requires a teacher/student response system that can be achieved with hardware using infrared (IR), radio-frequency (RF) or can be software-based too.
 The classroom should be equipped with fixed microphones (boundary/Gooseneck) on the tables so students can raise their doubts in real-time during lecture sessions.